DigitalSlideArchive/HistomicsTK/docs/installation.rst

 Installation
 ============

-As mentioned in the :doc:`index`, HistomicsTK can be used both as a pure Python toolkit for algorithm development and as server-side Girder_ plugin for web-based analysis.
+As mentioned in the :doc:`index <index>`, HistomicsTK can be used both as a pure Python toolkit for algorithm development and as server-side Girder_ plugin for web-based analysis.
 Here, we describe how to install HistomicsTK for both these scenarios.